Overview of porting from .NET Framework to .NET

-For more information about these unsupported technologies, see .NET Framework technologies unavailable on .NET Core and .NET 5+.
+For more information about these unsupported technologies, see .NET Framework technologies unavailable on .NET 6+.

 .NET (formerly known as .NET Core) is designed to be cross-platform.
-If your code doesn't depend on Windows-specific technologies, it may run on other platforms such as macOS, Linux, and Android.
-This includes project types like:
+If your code doesn't depend on Windows-specific technologies, it can run on other platforms such as macOS, Linux, and Android.
+Such code includes project types like:

 - Console-based tools

 .NET Framework is a Windows-only component.
 When your code uses Windows-specific technologies or APIs, such as Windows Forms and WPF, the code can still run on .NET but it won't run on other operating systems.